 DUIs are serious offenses regardless of whether you are a repeat offender, and if you are found guilty, you will still have a misdemeanor on your record.
 Though punishments are the lightest for a first DUI offense, it is still beneficial to hire an attorney.
 Employers, landlords, and creditors can see this information, and it may limit some of your choices as you move forward.

 Though you may not realize it, driving is a significant part of most people’s lives.
 DUI punishments can have a severe impact on your day-to-day life.
 Because your license will be restricted or suspended, you may be unable to get to and from work, go to the store, bring your kids to school, and more.
 Finding alternative methods of transportation is expensive and inconvenient, but that will be your only option if you lose your claim.
-The best way to avoid this is by hiring an attorney to represent you.
+The best way to avoid this is by hiring a Orange County DUI Lawyer to represent you.

 Though breathalyzers are often used in traffic stops, they are not entirely reliable.
 It is possible for them to display BAC numbers that are inaccurate, which can make a significant difference.
 This is especially true if the person’s BAC is close to .08%, as it is especially easy for a breathalyzer to be slightly off.